Emerald Hill - The Little Nyonya Story: Unauthorised redecoration

-An article published by The Straits Times in July 2024 revealed the redecoration works done at the bungalow which served as the Zhang family residence in the series were done without first getting the necessary permissions from government authorities.
+In July 2024, The Straits Times revealed that the redecoration works done at the bungalow which served as the Zhang family residence in the series were done without first getting the necessary permissions from government authorities.

 The changes made to the bungalow were revealed during a media tour in June 2024, and officials with the Urban Redevelopment Authority inspected the site days later, amid feedback from an unidentified member of the heritage conservation community.

-The URA later allowed the changes on the basis of them being "superficial in nature.”
+The URA later allowed the changes on the basis of them being "superficial in nature."
 Mediacorp was not penalised, but was reminded that such works require permission.